Random Policy Enables In-Context Reinforcement Learning within Trust Horizons: State-Action Distillation

+Notably, this work focuses on the grid world navigation problems where the reward is received solely upon reaching the unique goal.
+In this sparse reward MDP, it is worth highlighting that the action that maximizes the discounted return is essentially the same as that reaches the goal using fewest steps.
+This is because that the discounted return $\sum_t \gamma^t r_t$ has a term $\gamma^t$ where $t$ is the time step.
+Thus, fewer steps (smaller $t$) corresponds to larger discounted return (larger $\gamma^t$).
+Therefore, for any query state $s_q$, we prioritize actions that can achieve the goal within $N$ steps, with the actions consuming fewer steps being preferred.
+If no action can accomplish the goal within $N$ steps, we sample another query state until a qualified action is identified.
+This action is then designated as the action label associated with the query state $s_q$.
+Details of this implementation are outlined in Algorithm~\ref{alg_collect_queries_sparse} (see Appendix~\ref{appendix_implement}).

 Having introduced the processes for collecting the context, query state, and action label under the random policy, we can now generate the pretraining dataset by integrating the aforementioned procedures (refer to Algorithm~\ref{alg_sad}).
-Once the pretraining dataset is generated, the pretraining process as well as the offline/online deployment adheres to the same protocol as that of DPT (see Algorithm 1 in \cite{lee2024supervised}).
+Given the pretraining dataset, the model pretraining procedure as well as the offline and online deployment for SAD are summarized in Algorithm~\ref{alg_pretrain_deploy} (see Appendix~\ref{appendix_implement}).